-This is my go-to meal when I need a good injection of greens.
-I know some people see greens as "boring rabbit food".
-And I agree that if they're cooked badly (i.e. for way too long so that they go limp and brown, or if you serve them dry with zero fats) they are a disappointment.
+This quick meal of Greens with Tuna & Pistachio Dukkah is my go-to when I need a good injection of green vegetables.
+I know some people see greens as “boring rabbit food”.
+And I agree that if they’re cooked badly (i.e. for way too long so that they go limp and brown, or if you serve them dry with zero fats) they are a disappointment.
 BUT!
 If you know how to cook them, they can be delicious.

 My strategy is to always dress them in some nice olive oil or coconut oil (which also allows you to absorb the vitamins in the greens, which are fat-soluble).
 I also love adding something crunchy for textural interest.
 I added Table of Plenty Pistachio Dukkah to this recipe (which is just a mixture of crushed pistachio nuts, sesame seeds and spices) and some tuna for protein.
 If you’re vegetarian of vegan, just leave out the tuna.